apostrophecms/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## Make sure the PR fulfills these requirements:

-- [ ] When resolving a specific issue, it references the issue in the PR's title (e.g. `resolves #xxx[,#xxx]` for Github issues, `PRO-xxx` for internal Linear tickets -- where "xxx" is the issue number)

-**If there is no related issue/ticket,** the PR's summary includes:

-- [ ] A convincing reason for adding this feature or clear description of the bug it resolves
+- [ ] It includes a) the existing issue ID being resolved, b) a convincing reason for adding this feature, or c) a clear description of the bug it resolves

-- [ ] The Changelog is updated
+- [ ] The changelog is updated
 - [ ] Related documentation has been updated
 - [ ] Related tests have been updated

-To avoid wasting your time, it's best to open a **feature request issue** first and wait for approval before working on it.
+If adding a new feature without an already open issue, it's best to open a **feature request issue** first and wait for approval before working on it.

 **Other information:**